Portrait of a heron

 A grey heron is a beautiful subject to paint.
 It always strikes an elegant pose and its long graceful neck and black, white and grey plumage offers such fluid lines.
-But this ancient bird’s liking for fish has meant it has been persecuted over the years and as a species it is very wary.
+But this ancient bird’s liking for fish has meant it has been persecuted over the years.

 Looking for a heronry

-Only once in my life have I been close enough to a heronry to get good enough photographs to paint from.
-But that’s not for want of trying.
-My first attempt, back in 1993 during a trip to the western isles of Scotland with my father, gives you an idea of just how difficult it is.
+My first attempt to photograph a heronry was back in 1993 during a trip to the western isles of Scotland with my father.
 We were staying on the Isle of Uist and were having a successful trip, having spotted corncrakes, short-eared owls, red throated divers and even golden eagles.

 Remote communal nest